-This course is designed for non-native English language speakers with solid knowledge of basic/high-beginner grammar and vocabulary which are reviewed in the form of reading, listening, speaking to emphasize the students' understanding
+This course is designed for non-native English language speakers with solid knowledge of basic/high-beginner grammar and vocabulary which are reviewed in the form of reading. listening, speaking to emphasize the students' understanding of the part of speech, spelling, punctuation and the types of sentences.

-Prerequisite: None INTERMEDIATE ESL - II
+INTERMEDIATE ESL - II